fantasticdonkey/uFT6336U/readme.rst

 Basic usage
 ===============

-The driver requires a MicroPython I2C object to be instantiated.
+The driver simply requires a MicroPython :code:`I2C` object to be instantiated.
+Refer to your development board's schematics to establish the correct I2C pins.

 .. code-block:: python